Sudowrite Release Notes

 Opus 4.8, New Plugin Editor, Free Excellent Friday(!?) & More

-Sudowrite releases a major update with cheaper Excellent mode, a simpler Plugin editor, Claude Opus 4.8 support, model labels in History, and Chat web research.
-It also fixes Rewrite, Draft, chat scrolling, POV persistence, and large project duplication issues.
+Sudowrite adds major writing upgrades, including lower Excellent credit costs, a simpler Plugin editor, Claude Opus 4.8, model labels in History, Chat web research, and several fixes for Rewrite, Draft, POV persistence, chat scrolling, menus, and large project duplication.

 We’ve got a huge update for you this week, with a few headline items below you definitely don’t want to miss.